 There are certain qualities that your everyday carry knife must meet.
 First, the blade should be sharp and lock into place when opened so that it can essentially become a more robust fixed blade knife.

 Secondly, the handle has to feel highly ergonomic for you so that your knife feels like a natural extension of your hand.
 If a knife doesn’t feel comfortable in your hand, forget about it and move on to something else.

-Third and last but not least, your knife should have a sturdy clip installed on it so it can hook onto the inside of your pocket for quick access.
+Last but not least, your knife should have a sturdy clip installed on it so it can hook onto the inside of your pocket for quick access.

 Personal hygiene is crucial in a survival situation, and a single pocket-sized bottle of hand sanitizer will go a long way to keep your hands clean and to fight against catching a potential illness or infection.

 Beyond that, it’s highly flammable and an excellent way to get a small fire going when needed.
 Combine hand sanitizer with your lighter and notepad, and you could get a small fire going almost immediately.

 Lighters are commonly associated with smoking, but in this case they aren’t for smoking at all.
 Fire is absolutely imperative in a survival situation because it provides you with warmth, protection/security, and a means to cook food.